inkarkat/vim-SearchRepeat/README.md

 - ENH: Support "isResetToStandardSearch" option flag that overrides the g:SearchRepeat\_IsResetToStandardSearch configuration value for certain integrations.
+- Rename "description" to "identifier" and "helptext" to "description" in gn help and function arguments.

 ##### 1.11    29-Apr-2016
 - FIX: v:searchforward requires Vim 7.2; don't support the